AndreiBabeanu/my-whatsapp/README.md

 Trying to implement a react app as whatsapp is.
 The aim is reaching all functionalities of a chat app.

-## Desire to accomplish
+## Desire to achieve

-The facts that I want to gain are developing frontend skills
+I want to gain more frontend development skills